Troubleshoot Always On Availability Groups Configuration (SQL Server)

 For more information, see Specify the Endpoint URL When Adding or Modifying an Availability Replica (SQL Server).

 Each server instance that is hosting an availability replica must be able to access the port of each of the other server instance over TCP.
-This is especially important if the server instances are in different domains that do not trust each other (untrusted domains).
+This is especially important if the server instances are in different domains that don't trust each other (untrusted domains).
 Check if you can connect to the endpoints by following these steps:

 Use Telnet to validate connectivity.
 Here are examples of commands you can use: